Golden eagle and sea eagle photography in wintry Norwegian mountain environment

 Camera equipment

-The golden eagle hides on the mountain respectively the mountain.
-Here lenses from 200 mm to 400–500 mm with full frame apply.
-Somewhat shorter if you use a camera with crop format sensor.
+Golden eagle hides in the mountains respectively on the mountain.
+Here lenses from 200 mm to 400–500 mm with full format apply.
+Somewhat shorter if you shoot with a camera with crop sensor.

 A 100-400 mm or equivalent is usually perfect, and preferably a converter for close-ups.
-Those who have faster lenses can naturally bring them.
-A 300 mm f/2.8 with converters provides possibilities for variation.
+Those who have faster lenses can of course bring them.
+A 300 mm f/2.8 with converters provides opportunities for variation.
 In the golden eagle respectively goshawk hide you cannot change lenses, because they stick out.

-Since we will have opportunities for many different types of subjects it is appropriate to bring everything from wide-angle lenses or normal zoom to telephoto lenses.
+Since we will have opportunities for many different types of subjects, it is suitable to bring everything from wide-angle lens or normal zoom to telephoto lens.
 Telephoto zoom lenses, e.g.

 70-300 mm or 80/100-400 mm or 200-500 mm (Nikon) alternatively 200-600 mm (Sony) are good because you cannot change lenses in the hide.
 The alternative is fixed focal length with converters for increased usability.

-Since there is a risk that it sometimes snows or in worse cases rains, seawater (salt water!) can splash in the boat.
-Water-resistant equipment or a waterproof camera cover.
-Also consider having water-protective covers for the camera bag or backpack for boat trips.
+Since there is a risk that it sometimes snows or in worse case rains, seawater (saltwater!) may splash in the boat.
+Waterproof equipment or a waterproof camera cover.
+Also consider having waterproof covers for the camera bag or backpack for boat trips.

 Tripod head must be brought for the hides.